ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 to the request type, unless it can't recognize the request at all, it shall respond with the protocol error response listed below.

+##### Endianness

+All integral frames shall be interpreted as little-endian by both the client and server.
+This decision was made because the main target platforms for ZeroDB, x86/x64 and ARM are little-endian and conversion to the network byte order would not only decrease performance but also increase API complexity.
+Every client would have to ensure all integral values are converted properly

+##### API Classes

+*TODO* Req/req-only APIs vs Req/Rep+Push/Pub APIs

+##### Asynchronous process IDs (APIDs)

+For some compute-intensive data-processing-type requests, the server spawns one or multiple background threads instead of processing the request in the Update/Worker threadsets.

+The reply for such requests is sent during the initialization phase.
+Therefore, the client can expect the server to send a reply within a fairly low timeout for all request types, unless in death-by-swap or extremely-high-load situations.
+Additionally, TCP connections don't need to be kept open while processing long-duration data analysis applications.

+For such requests, the server assings and returns a 64-bit asynchronous process ID (APID).
+('Process' is not neccessarily related to system processed).
+This ID can be used to query information about process status from the server.

+Statistical information will not always be completely up-to-date, because it's handled as low-priority.
+It will just give an indication of what's going on, no exact or synchronized numbers.
+All statistics are flushed after the job has finished, so when the job is marked as completed (or failed), the statistics are guaranteed to be reliable.

 ### Protocol error response

 For request/reply sockets, the server uses this response if it can't recognize